Milleretta: Paleobiology

-The two specimens of Milleretta both lived at the end of the Late-Permian (Changsingian).
+Specimens of Milleretta both lived at the end of the Late-Permian (Changsingian).
 The vast range of sharp teeth helped make it possible to chew the insects present at the time.
-The presumed great hearing of Milleretta helped them hunt prey by being able to better hear movement.
-The presumption comes from the two depressions located at the bases of the skull.
-At first, the depressions brought doubts to whether it was anapsid.
-More investigation concluded that the depressions were probably the eardrums.Milleretta probably lived in a forest-like environment due to the preserved forest-floor litter from the Karoo Basin located in South Africa.
+The tympanic fossa, or eardrum, of Milleretta possibly helped them hunt prey or avoid predators by detecting airborn sound.

+Milleretta probably lived in a forest-like environment due to the preserved forest-floor litter from the Karoo Basin located in South Africa.
 A recent examination of soil profiles shows that the environment in which Milleretta lived became more dry as time moved on.
 This change in climate may have been caused by the mass-extinction that happened in the region.
 Right now, there is still some uncertainty of what the conditions were like, one reason is potentially the lack of geochemical studies done in the region.